Union of Town and Country Proletariat: Electoral programme

 Ahead of the November 1922 elections, the Central Electoral Committee of ZPMiW issued an appeal in August 1922.
 This electoral platform outlined the objectives of the movement; calling for the creation of a united front of the proletariat to struggle against the bourgeoisie.
 The appeal called for the creation of a socialist republic whose government would represent the interests of the urban and rural proletariat, socialization of industries, mines and natural resources and the expropriation of courtly, church-owned or monastic lands for redistribution to the workers.
-The appeal condemned the national chauvinism and anti-semitism of the National Democracy bloc.
+The appeal condemned the national chauvinism and antisemitism of the National Democracy bloc.
 ZPMiW called for full freedom for German and Jewish minorities for cultural development, calling for the end to discrimination against the national minorities in education, administration and the judiciary.
 It demanded establishment of trade relations with Soviet Russia and Soviet Ukraine.
 The appeal included calls for the creation of a Polish Socialist Republic and a World Federation of Socialist Republics.